sligodave/timemachine/README.md

 ## NOTES:

-- I don't know how well it works on a Windows machine as I developed it in Ubuntu.
+- I don't know how well it works on a Windows machine as I developed it in Ubuntu, it has also come in handy when I'm pulling files after moving to a new mac.
-- You should run this with root access (sudo) as you will probably need it to access all the files on the drive.
+- On occasion, you may get a permission denied error.
+When that happens you should run this with root access (sudo) as you will need it to access the protected files.
 - This only copies Files and Directories.
-It does not follow links.
+It **does not follow links**.

 ## Usage:

 - Plug in your external HD
 - Launch a terminal
-- Two options:
-  - Interactive:
-    - This method presents you with prompts to pick the correct "hostname", "version" and "partition" from the TimeMachine.
-It will then allow you to navigate through the directory structure of your TimeMachine.
-You can select a specific directory or file to copy out of it.
-It will then prompt you for a destination directory.
-    - sudo python timemachine/__init__.py MOUNT_PATH
-    - e.g. sudo python timemachine/__init__.py /media/USERNAME/DRIVE_NAME
-  - Automatic:
-    - This method assumes that all reqiured variables have been provided. "mount_point", "hostname", "version", "partition", "source_path", "destination_directory".
-It will copy the "source_path" into the "destination_path".
-    - sudo python timemachine/__init__.py MOUNT_POINT HOSTNAME VERSION PARTITION SOURCE_PATH DESTINATION_PATH
-    - e.g. sudo python timemachine/__init__.py /media/USERNAME/DRIVE_NAME COMPUTER_NAME Latest Macintosh /User/USERNAME/Desktop/my_file.txt /home/USERNAME/Desktop/my_file.txt
+- > python timemachine/__init__.py --help

-- MOUNT_POINT = Where the external harddrive is mounted on your system.
-- HOSTNAME = The computer name that the Mac had.
-- VERSION = Each TimeMachine backup has a version or date, to get the latest use "Latest".
-- PARTITION = The partitions on your mac that were backed up.
-You usually have a main one called "Macintosh".
+ > timemachine --mount_path PATH [--host HOST] [--version VERSION] [--partition PARTITION] [--path PATH] [--dst_path PATH]

+REQUIRED:
+--mount_path PATH           Location where the timemachine HD is mounted.
+Usually something like "/Volumes/EXTERNAL_HARDDRIVE".

+OPTIONAL:
-- SOURCE_PATH = Path to the file or directory you want to copy.
-The path is as it would have been on your Mac.
+--path PATH            Source path (Directory or File) as it would have appeared on your old computer.
+E.g. /Users/USERNAME/Desktop/work.odt
-- DESTINATION_DIRECTORY = The directory you want to copy the supplied SOURCE_PATH to on your local machine.
+                       If a --dst_path is provided with this path, then we'll copy this source to the destination.
+                       If no --dst_path is provided then we'll enter interactive mode and you'll be prompted for commands.
+--host HOST            Name of the host who's timemachine we want to access.
+Defaults to one with the most recent version.
+--version VERSION      The name of the timemachine versions we want to access.
+Defaults to "Latest".
+--partition PARTITION  The name of the partition in the timemachine we want to access.
+Usually "Macintosh HD" --dst_path PATH        If provided we just copy path to dst_path, no interactive folder walking.

 ## ToDo:

+- Copy/Follow symlinks.

 ## Issues and suggestions: